 Itinerary 1: Catch some culture in the Capital District

 Begin your stay by checking into the Longleaf Hotel on North Dawson Street.
 Just a few minutes’ walk from the heart of downtown, this motor lodge-esque, open-air hotel welcomed visitors in the 1960s as a travelodge.
 Today, guests once again arrive for a respite.
 The recently remodeled interiors feature sleek, midcentury modern furnishings and longleaf-inspired decor, from pine needle wallpaper to a hatch-pattern carpet.
-“Our vintage vibe pulls people in,” says Longleaf’s Chris McGinnis.
+“Our vintage vibe pulls people in,” says Longleaf’s former front desk agent Chris McGinnis.
 Grab a vermouth-based cocktail or local beer from the Longleaf Lounge and settle into the perfect place to call home while you explore the sights, smells, and sounds of the capital city.

 After a good night’s rest, start your morning with an easy 10-minute stroll to Edenton Street.
 Check out exhibits at the North Carolina Museum of History, including North Carolina’s Sports Hall of Fame, which features items like Richard Petty’s stock car.
 Then head to the North Carolina Museum of Natural Sciences right across the plaza, where you can watch a 3D science movie, explore exhibits on the plants and animals that call North Carolina home, see the skeleton of an enormous right whale, and marvel at the displays of prehistoric fossils.